justinemmanuelmercado/blog/src/pages/www-0/index.md

 It has a bit of a learning curve but I find myself working faster with it.
 I feel like I'm more in control and that's how I prefer working with CSS.

+The biggest impact Tailwind had was changing the way I think with design systems.
+I used to have distinct classes that had varying values between other classes.
+Now I can be sure that if I wanted to space an element with the 2nd biggest margin value available, it'll be consistent throughout the site.
+This isn't Tailwind exclusive, but using it showed significance design systems can be on the overall look of the site.

-Some features I find notable are built-in PurgeCSS, and powerful configurability.
+Some features I also find notable are built-in PurgeCSS, and powerful configurability.

 ## What are my thoughts